 On Friday 21 August Rebecca Holt defended her PhD thesis entitled Climate-induced evolution of the behaviour and life-history strategies of Atlantic cod (Gadus morhua).
-Opponnents were Joseph Bernardo (Texas A&M) and Tara Marshall (Univ Aberdeen).

 Two of the chapters have already been published:

 Public outreach is part of the PhD education at the University of Bergen, and hopefully a blog can lead to more feedback than more classical, printed outlets.
 Stay tuned to her blog for more...

 Using numerical models, Daniel showed that many more female birds can have extra-pair mating behaviour than end up having extra-pair young in their nest.
 Particularly, the difference between the female behaviour and the quantifiable output, extra-pair chicks, is large when the rate of extra-pair paternity is low or clutch size small.
-Supervisor were Sigrunn Eliassen and Christian Jørgensen.
+Supervisors were Sigrunn Eliassen and Christian Jørgensen.

 Recently, Theoretical Ecology Group researchers Eliassen and Jørgensen showed in PLoSONE how female-driven extra-pair mating creates powerful incentives for male cooperation among neighbours.
 This week, a News & Views article in Nature by Ben Sheldon and Marc Mangel argues that the new model represents an important shift in focus for empirical studies of extra-pair mating, and that it also has broad implications for our understanding of the evolution of cooperation among unrelated individuals.